Frequently Asked Questions

 What will the rates be when I come to visit?

 Be sure to check out our Rates page for the day(s) you plan to visit.
 Rates vary based upon the day of the week (Friday through Sunday weekend rates versus weekday rates) and whether holiday rates are in effect.
 We also run specials through the week and, sometimes, an extra special or two.
-Be sure to check out our Specials and Programs page regularly for updates.

 How much snow will you have when I visit?